 -

-📊 What Is a Data Warehouse and Why It Matters A data warehouse is a central repository that stores large volumes of data collected from multiple heterogeneous sources — such as transactional databases, logs, APIs, and third-party systems.
-The purpose of a data warehouse is to support business intelligence (BI),…
+BigQuery is data warehouse product from Google.
+We will start with Datawarehouse and it’s importance. 📊 What Is a Data Warehouse and Why It Matters A data warehouse is a central repository that stores large volumes of data collected from multiple heterogeneous sources — such as transactional databases, logs, APIs,…

 -

-Continue reading →: Google’s NoSQL Product- Cloud BigTable and Firestore
+Continue reading →: NoSQL Product GCP- Cloud BigTable and Firestore

 Having a knowledge of NoSQL is necessary before we know the NoSQL products.
 A short summary is present in this post.
 Cloud Bigtable Cloud Firestore